Michael Egan (Australian politician): Early years and background

 Egan served as an Officer of the NSW State Pollution Control Commission (1976–1978).
 Subsequently, he was employed as a Senior Policy Advisor to Barrie Unsworth, initially when the latter was Minister for Transport and Minister for Health, and then when Unsworth was Premier of NSW (1984–1986).

+Egan died on 31 January 2024, at the age of 75.

 Political career

 Egan was elected to the New South Wales Legislative Assembly on 7 October 1978, representing the seat of Cronulla.
 Although re-elected on 19 August 1981, he was defeated in the election held on 5 March 1984.
 He successfully ran for election to the New South Wales Legislative Council on 24 September 1986.
 It was not until the Bob Carr-led Labor Party took power on 3 April 1995 that he became State Treasurer, Minister for Energy, and Minister for State Development.
 In a Ministerial reshuffle in November 1997, Bob Debus took over the Energy portfolio.
 Egan was also Minister for Gaming and Racing for one month during 2003 replacing Richard Face and succeeded by Grant McBride.
 Egan was eventually to become the longest serving Treasurer in New South Wales.

 In the few years before he became Treasurer when Labor was in Opposition, Egan had been the Shadow Finance Minister.
 Even though then Opposition Leader Bob Carr was Shadow Treasurer, Egan became the informal Opposition counterpart to Liberal Treasurer Peter Collins when Collins was appointed Treasurer in 1993.
 It was Egan, not Carr, who debated Collins on economic matters in media appearances.
 Egan in effect, if not in name, acted as the real Shadow Treasurer.
 It was because of Egan's solid performance against Treasurer Collins that Carr, upon becoming Premier in 1995 with the ALP's victory at the State election, broke with convention in not appointing the Shadow Treasurer just prior to the election (which was Carr himself) as Treasurer and appointed Egan instead.

 Another break in convention with Egan's appointment as Treasurer is that he was a member of the Upper House, the New South Wales Legislative Council as previous Treasurers had been from the Lower House, the Legislative Assembly.
 However, since all money bills had to be introduced first in the Lower House, the Legislative Assembly, Egan delivered the State Budgets of 1995 to 2004 in the Legislative Assembly despite not being a member of that house of Parliament.

 Announcing his resignation on 18 January 2005, Egan stated that, "after 35 years of political combat, I think it's time for me to move on."

+He retired just months short of what would have been his tenth anniversary as Treasurer.